Seeking out the

 Color: Color

 The great Paul Guilfoyle heads up Eric Aronson's indie crime drama, which imagines how the infamous Isabella Stewart Gardner art theft might have gone down.
-Unfortunately, not having to stick to any facts about how the still unsolved heist went down doesn't free Aronson up to be inventive.
-The movie features most of the most basic Boston crime movie tropes without anything fresh for us to latch onto; other than that, some scenes look like they were indeed shot at the Gardner.
+Unfortunately, not having to stick to any facts about how the still-unsolved heist might have unfolded doesn't free Aronson up to be all that inventive.
+The movie features most of the basic Boston crime-picture tropes without anything fresh for us to latch onto, other than some scenes that look like they were indeed shot at the Gardner.

 Taylor Gray stars as Steve Baker, an everyman night watchman in his early 20s whose life is going nowhere.
 He's in debt to his drug dealer, he plays in his rent-delinquent roommate's zero-prospects band, and he's in love with a girl who is way out of his league and only likes him as a friend.
-Steve is the kind of lame protagonist that requires an actor with some kind of unique, charismatic quality to make compelling, and Gray isn't up to the task.
+Steve is the kind of lame protagonist who requires an actor with a unique, charismatic quality to be compelling, and Gray isn't quiet up to the task.
 Guilfoyle plays Marty Lyons, a Boston cop and art thief who needs Steve's assistance to pull off the big score, and it's grand to watch such a legendary character actor play a lead role.
 Unfortunately, the movie and most of its individual scenes have little to no momentum, and we don't get invested in the heist or in Steve as a character.
-Though the film takes place over a few weeks, it's timed to last exactly the same duration as the real-life heist did, but this is one of the longest 81-minute movies I've seen in quite a while.
+Though the film spans a few weeks, it's timed to last exactly as long as the real-life heist did, and this is one of the longest 81-minute movies I've seen in quite a while.

 Twitter Capsule:

-Eric Aronson's Boston crime picture that speculates how Boston's Isabella Stewart Gardner art theft might have come about has a nice turn by Paul Guilfoyle, but not only is this inert crime picture ain't The Town, it's not even How to Rob
+Eric Aronson's Boston heist picture that speculates how Boston's Isabella Stewart Gardner art theft might have come about has a nice turn by Paul Guilfoyle, but this inert local crime thriller ain't exactly The Town.
+Hell, it's not even How to Rob.